The Browning

-The Browning is an American electronicore band formed in Kansas City, Missouri in 2005.
-The band's musical style is characterized by an eclectic blending of electronicore and deathcore.
-The group currently consists of vocalist Jonny McBee, drummer Brandon Funera, and bassist/guitarist Akeem Bivens.
+The Browning is an American electronicore band formed in Kansas City, Missouri, in 2005.
+The band's musical style is characterized by an eclectic blending of electronicore, deathcore, and metalcore.
+The group currently consists of vocalist Jonny McBee, drummer Keenan Bivens, and bassist/guitarist Akeem Bivens.
 They are currently signed to FiXT.
 The band has released six studio albums and two EPs.